Mokki78/holidaze/README.md

  The user/customer can register an account and login to a profile page, and make bookings for veneus when logged in.

-  On users profile page they can see their bookings, and they can chnage their profile image/avatar.
+  On users profile page they can see their bookings, and they can change their profile image/avatar.

- There is a seperat admin login/register option, and users logged in as admins can create, update and delete venues and see their veneus on their admin page/dashboard.
+ There is a seperat admin login/register option, and users logged in as admins can create, update and delete venues and see their venues on their admin own page/dashboard.

- There is also a logout option, and on the single venue page there is a booking app where you can check for available dates, and logged in users can make a booking.</p>
+ There is also a logout option for both, and on the single venue page there is a booking app where you can check for available dates, and logged in users can make a booking.</p>

 <strong> The booking app is to be developed with:</strong>